What is a Day Collar, Why Might You Wear One, and Where Can You Get One?

 [Accessories Review] Bijoux Indiscrets MAZE Cross Cleavage Faux Leather Chest Harness

-This is the last (for now) in my series of reviews of Bijoux Indiscrets’ MAZE line, which includes not just the harnesses I’ve written about this week but also the cat ears and collar I covered years ago.
+This is the last (for now) in my series of reviews of Bijoux Indiscrets’ MAZE line, which includes not just the harnesses I’ve written about this week but also a collar, cuffs, and various other BDSM wear.
 I don’t think it’s any secret by now that I absolutely love this range!
 Today we’re looking at the Cross Cleavage Faux Leather Chest Harness.

 MAZE Cross Cleavage Faux Leather Harness